Honey Soy Slow Cooker or Dutch Oven Asian Country Ribs

 - In a large heavy pan (or dutch oven if you will be cooking in it), heat oil on medium high, until shimmery.

 - Add ribs to pan and sear to brown meat on all sides.

-- Add onions, shallots, garlic and pepper to pan.
+- Add onions, shallots, bell pepper, and garlic to pan.

-- Remove meat from dutch oven or slow cooker, and remove and discard any bones.
+- Remove meat from dutch oven or slow cooker, discard any bones.
 Return the loose meat to the pan and toss in the sauce.

 - Garnish with sesame seeds and green onions.
-Serve with vegetables, rice, or mix into a bowl-style meal!
+Serve with vegetables, rice, or mix into a bowl-style meal.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases at no extra expense to you.

 Staub Cast Iron Dutch Oven 5-qt Tall Cocotte, Made in France, Serves 5-6, Cherry